 Welcome to Ministry Health Care’s Observation Experience Program

-Ministry Health Care offers a closer look at health care careers through observation experiences that are available for individuals that desire to learn more about a career in health care.
-An observation experience consists of a firsthand, “observation only” look at the daily experiences of a health care professional.
-A Ministry staff member accompanies participants at all times.
+Ministry Health Care (MHC) provides a closer look at health care careers through observation experiences.
+An observation experience consists of a firsthand, “no hands on” look at the daily activities of a health care professional.
+A MHC staff member accompanies the observer at all times.

-All observation experience requests will be reviewed by Human Resources department to determine suitability.
-The Human Resources department may refuse an application request based on patient sensitivity, staffing concerns, availability, volume or other reason.
+All observation experience requests will be reviewed by Human Resources to determine suitability.
+Since the needs of our patients and their families is our first priority, Human Resources / MHC Leadership may defer an application request based on staffing resources, patient volume, or other reason.

 Types of Observation Experiences

 Ministry Health Care offers three different opportunities for Observation Experiences.

 - Observation Experience – (Limited to 8 hours or less): Must be at least 16 years of age.
 Observers can select from a list of possible health care areas within the application.